airbytehq/airbyte/docs/integrations/destinations/postgres.md

 Airbyte Cloud only supports connecting to your Postgres instances with SSL or TLS encryption.
 TLS is used by default.
 Other than that, you can proceed with the open-source instructions below.

-You should now have all the requirements needed to configure Postgres as a destination in the UI.
 You'll need the following information to configure the Postgres destination:

 * **Host** - The host name of the server.
 * **Port** - The port number the server is listening on.
 Defaults to the PostgreSQL™ standard port number (5432).
 * **Username**
 * **Password**
-* **Default Schema Name** - Specify the schema (or several schema separated by commas) to be set in the search-path.
-This schema will be used to resolve unqualified object names used in statements over this connection.
+* **Default Schema Name** - Specify the schema (or several schemas separated by commas) to be set in the search-path.
+These schemas will be used to resolve unqualified object names used in statements executed over this connection.
 * **Database** - The database name.
 The default is to connect to a database with the same name as the user name.
 * **JDBC URL Params** (optional)